Janesville rolls past Kee in 8-man playoffs

 The Wildcats responded quickly with a pair of touchdowns in the final minute to take a commanding 46-20 lead into the half.

-"We are a group of gang tacklers," said Hoodjer who finished with 24 tackles on the night.
-"We come at you with different formations and when some of us hit the holes the others are there to make the plays.
+“We are a group of gang tacklers,” said Hoodjer, who finished with 24 tackles.
+“We come at you with different formations and when some of us hit the holes the others are there to make the plays.
 We have had a lot of guys step up this year and we have yet to peak.
-There is still a lot more to come."
+There is still a lot more to come.”

 The Wildcats defense picked off a pair of passes and recovered two fumbles in the game and held the Hawks in check most of the game.